rajtum/Machine-Learning-Makeshift-Portfolio/README.md

 ## B. About
 The purpose of this portfolio is to (1) *evince* my ability to code machine learning (ML) models, (2) *showcase* my style of computative research, and most importantly, (3) to *politely shout out from the rooftops* my passion for machine learning.
 In this project, the Ames Housing Dataset, compiled in this [scientific paper](http://jse.amstat.org/v19n3/decock.pdf) by Dean De Cock, was used to build ML models that predict the sale price of houses.
 Both the training and testing datasets downloaded from Kaggle can be found in the `data` folder as `train_data.csv` and `test_data.csv`.
-The barometer of the model's predictiveness was mean absolute error (MAE), which measures how the absolute difference between the model's predictions and actual values; in this case, the mean absolute error represents the arithmetic proximity of the model's predicted sale prices of houses in Ames, Iowa to the actual sale prices of these houses.
+The barometer of the model's predictiveness was mean absolute error (MAE), which measures how the absolute difference between the model's predictions and actual values; in this case, the MAE represents the arithmetic proximity of the model's predicted sale prices of houses in Ames, Iowa to the actual sale prices of these houses.

 ## C. Structure
 The portfolio is broken up into the following structure:

-1. Introduction (What you are reading now)
+### I. Introduction (What you are reading now)

    * Crystalizes the main highlights of the portfolio and acts as a compass for a person navigating through the portoflio

-2. Exploring the Data
+### II.
+Taxonomy of Functions

-    *
+   * Offers an evolutionary biologist overview for "family" of functions as an additional source in addition to the `help(...)` function that can be called for any function

 3. Decision Tree Regression